airpair/tips-for-dealing-with-developer-stress/post.md

 Seriously, show some love for democracy.
 We've all been in meetings that go in circles while we search for the optimal solution.
 Set a time limit and once you've hit it, put the solutions to vote, majority rules.
 Have a tie?
 See the next tip.

 #### Get a Mediator
 Find a neutral party.
 It doesn't necessarily have to be an expert or even a developer.
-Find someone you can explain the options to in five meetings and get their feedback.
+Find someone you can explain the options to in five minutes and get their feedback.
 Their new perspective might even make the solution obvious.
+Sometimes simply stating the problem out loud is enough to help you come to a decision or solution.

 ### Overloaded
 Working nights and weekends?
 This third stress is a bummer.
 Check out these savvy solutions to save your personal life from the black hole of time that work can sometimes be.